fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task03/task03.md

 - Interview with a doctor (inner medicine) from the "Inselspital".
 - Short demo of the "Krankenhausinformationssystem" (CGM Phoenix) from the "Inselspital".

+Some discussed questions:
+- What is the most important information about a patient from the doctors perspective?
+-- personal data (name, age, gender, ...)

+- How are the appointments of a doctor fixed?

+- Communication between doctors and nurses?

+Specific questions to psychiatry:
+- Differentiation of psychiatrist and psychologist? both are psychotherapists

+- How are consultations in the psychiatry organized?

 ### 3. Synthesize
 (presentation: Arthur)